garjen55/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 1. Click **Access control (IAM)**, click **+ Add** followed by **Add role assignment**, and assign the **Support Request Contributor (Custom)** role to the newly created user account.

-1. Open an **InPrivate** browser window and sign in to the [Azure portal](https://portal.azure.com) using the newly created user account.
+1. Open an **InPrivate** browser window and sign in to the Azure portal at ```https://portal.azure.com``` using the newly created user account.
 When prompted to update the password, change the password for the user.

     >**Note**: Rather than typing the user name, you can paste the content of Clipboard.